"

 Ogho is located in Clarington, Ontario, on traditional territory of the Mississaugas of Scugog Island First Nation, which is part of the Williams Treaties Territory.

-Emily is located in Edmonton, Alberta, on Treaty 6 territory, the traditional lands of the Cree, Saulteaux, Blackfoot, Métis, Dene, and Nakota Sioux peoples
+Emily is located in Cold Lake, Alberta, on Treaty 6 territory, the traditional lands of the Cree, Dene, and Métis peoples, including the Cold Lake First Nations and Beaver Lake Cree Nation.

 Alberto Jimenez Ponce – Calgary, Alberta